 We prefer buckles for maximizing security while hiking | Credit: Jason Hummel

 Finally, sandals equipped with bungee laces are often (but not always) designed for water sports where Velcro or buckles might deteriorate over time from the exposure, including Keen’s Newport H2 and Solr.
 Keen’s everyday-friendly Uneek also has a bungee system, which makes it easy to get a snug all-around fit with a single pull.
-However, keep in mind that bungees don’t keep your foot as snugly in place as straps, which is why we typically don’t recommend them for hiking, where you’ll want your foot as secure and locked-in as possible.
+However, keep in mind that bungees don’t keep your foot as snugly in place as straps, which is why we typically don’t recommend them for hiking.

 Toe Protection: Closed-Toe vs. Open-Toe Sandals

-A decision between a closed-toe or open-toe sandal comes down to your objectives and how you prioritize protection and coverage.
+Deciding between a closed-toe or open-toe sandal comes down to objectives, and how you prioritize protection and coverage.
 Most closed-toe designs on our list are built for water sports or river crossings, including Keen’s Newport H2 and Solr, which boast rubber patches at the front for guarding against direct hits.
-This is because spending time around water often involves navigating rocky creeks, riverbeds, or shorelines, where stubbed toes are par for the course if the front of your foot is exposed.
-Open-toe designs are more common for hiking and everyday use, but they’re a considerable step down in protection and leave your toes vulnerable to scratches and scrapes.
+Spending time around water often involves navigating rocky creeks, riverbeds, or shorelines, where stubbed toes are par for the course with an open-toe shoe.
+Open-toe designs are more common for hiking and everyday use, but they’re a considerable step down in protection and leave your toes vulnerable to scrapes.
 In the end, many people choose sandals for the added breathability and flexibility and don’t mind this trade-off on more casual outings.
-But for serious outdoor use and covering long distances, it may be best to leave your sandals behind and don true hiking shoes or boots for the additional coverage at the front (we cover this in more detail below).
+But for serious outdoor use and covering long distances, it may be best to leave your sandals behind and don true hiking shoes or boots for the additional coverage at the front.

 Sports sandals (hiking in Xero Z Trail EV)